trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: ../examples/TribitsExampleProject/CTestConfig.cmake
    :literal:

-All of the varibles set in this file are directly understood by raw ``ctest`` and will not be explained here further (see documentation for the standard CMake module ``CTest``).
+All of the variables set in this file are directly understood by raw ``ctest`` and will not be explained here further (see documentation for the standard CMake module ``CTest``).
 The usage of the function `SET_DEFAULT_AND_FROM_ENV()`_ allows the varaibles to be overridded both as